Third time’s the charm – from idea to company

 Berkant Savas had the technology and a product wanted by the users but had to change the concept twice to find the road to profitability.

 He has a firm handshake and radiates determination.
 But the road towards the goal was not always straight for Berkant Savas, the CEO of iMatrics.
 Together with his colleagues, he has experienced how tough it can be to run a company.
-A good product is not good enough, you have to make sure there is a real business opportunity, a demand from customers who are willing to pay for it.
+Having a good product is simply not good enough, you have to make sure there is a real business opportunity, a demand from customers who are willing to pay for it.

 The idea is born